iannelsondev/resume/README.md

 ## OTHER CONTACT INFORMATION

 - Contact via email or message via LinkedIn for direct phone number or other information.
-- Not currently interested in cleared / national security positions.
+- Not currently interested actively cleared at any level.

 ## SUMMARY